 Your characters are the souls of your stories.
 So how do you go about creating a character for yours?

 Start With Clichés

-When you first start writing your character, your impulse might be to create a person unlike any other out person out there.
+When you first start creating your character, your impulse might be to create a person unlike any other out person out there.
 A completely unique individual, with a background that’s new and different, or a person with a weird way of looking at the world, an unconventional mind.

 At our core, every human being – and that includes each one of us – is a cliché.
 You’ll have a very hard time creating a character who meets absolutely none of the standard tropes, whether you’re writing conventional literature or fantasy or a mystery novel.
 As the saying goes, every story has been told a thousand times before.

 Pretending your character is somehow going to transcend every single fictional trope that ever existed is absurd.
 Heck, YOU, a real live breathing walking talking reading blogging human being, fit into at least half a dozen standard tropes.

 The housewife who aspires to be a writer.
 The quiet but strong man who lives alone by choice.
 The stressed-out college student who just wants to get away from everything.